-According to the U.S. Bureau of Labor Statistics, most students who enter dental schools complete 4-year bachelor's degree programs beforehand (www.bls.gov).
-Some applicants complete 2-3 years of college prior to applying to dental school and complete their bachelor's degree there.
+According to the U.S. Bureau of Labor Statistics, most students who enter dental schools complete four-year bachelor's degree programs beforehand.
+On the other hand, some applicants complete two to three years of college prior to applying to dental school and complete their bachelor's degree there.
 Undergraduate students may benefit from taking science courses, such as biology and health, which are often required for admission into dental school.
-Some colleges and universities offer pre-dental programs.
-A pre-dental program doesn't lead to the awarding of a degree, but it helps students who've chosen a major plan their bachelor's degree curricula to meet admission requirements to dental school.
+Some colleges and universities offer pre-dental programs, which do not lead to the awarding of a degree but help students plan their bachelor's degree curricula to meet admission requirements to dental school.

 Admission into dental school is highly competitive.
 Along with undergraduate performance, students are evaluated for their Dental Admissions Test (DAT) scores.
-They may choose to take this test before graduating college.
-After gaining admission into dental school, students go on to complete four years of full-time study to earn the Doctor of Dental Surgery or Doctor of Dental Medicine.
+Students have the opportunity to take this test before graduating college.
+After gaining admission into dental school, students can go on to complete four years of full-time study to earn the Doctor of Dental Surgery or Doctor of Dental Medicine.
 Students typically spend the first two years learning general and dental science in classroom and laboratory settings.
-They may take courses like oral anatomy, histology and pathology.
+They may take courses like oral anatomy, histology, and pathology.
 In the final years, dental students participate in clinical practicums, gaining supervised, hands-on experience in dental clinics.

 Accelerated Dental Programs